wh-alice/mig_visualstudio/vs/extensibility/adding-a-most-recently-used-list-to-a-submenu.md

 ---
-title: "Adding a Most Recently Used List to a Submenu | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Adding a Most Recently Used List to a Submenu" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"